Valero Energy Corp. responds to Newsom and California Energy Commission accusations about rising gas prices - NewsBreak

 “California policies have made it difficult to increase refining capacity and have prevented supply projects to lower operating costs of refineries,” Valero’s response letter said.

-To combat high gas prices, Newsom called for the state’s legislature to introduce a windfall tax on oil companies’ profits that would go back to California’s taxpayers.
+To combat high gas prices, Newsom called for the state’s legislature to introduce a windfall tax on oil companies’ profits that would go back to California’s taxpayers.5 Southern California pizza shops ranked best in the country, according to Yelp

 However, Valero Energy Corp. doesn’t believe a new tax is the best course of action.